Sharjah City Tour From Dubai

 Continue to the ever-effervescent Qanat Al Qasba, which features a one-kilometer canal and attractions such as a massive Ferris Wheel (Eye of the Emirates).
 Check out the bustling Fish Market and drive through Sharjah Cultural Square, which features a stunning sculpture of the Holy Quran, before your wonderful cultural break concludes with a return transfer to your Dubai destination.

-Top Attractions To Visit In Sharjah
+Top Attractions To Visit Sharjah City Tour

 Given below are the top attractions to visit in Sharjah: